10 Ways to Lose 5 Pounds

 And don't use your spouse or kids as an excuse for keeping problem foods on hand.
 Help the whole family eat healthy.
 If someone else does the shopping, be sure to pass along the ban on tempting foods.
-"A lot of grandmas rationalize having candy and cookies around the house for their grandchildren," says diabetes educator Hope Warshaw.
+"A lot of grandmas rationalize having candy and cookies around the house for their grandchildren," Warshaw says.
 "Is that really what you want to feed them?"
-Challenge some of those preconceived notions and encourage grandma to go healthy, too.
+Challenge some of your preconceived notions and encourage Grandma to go healthy, too.

 Make Smart Choices at Restaurants

-When you go to a restaurant, make smart choices so you don't overeat, says Jeff Mechanick, M.D., FACP, FACE, FACN, clinical professor of medicine in the Division of Endocrinology, Diabetes and Bone Disease at Mount Sinai Medical Center in New York.
+When you go to a restaurant, make smart choices and practice portion control to not overeat, says Jeff Mechanick, M.D., FACP, FACE, FACN, clinical professor of medicine in the Division of Endocrinology, Diabetes and Bone Disease at Mount Sinai Medical Center in New York.

 Consider splitting large entrees or putting half in a to-go box right away.
-"Get a double portion of salad; order broiled, grilled, or baked fish; and make sure there is no bread at the table," Mechanick says.
-Take advantage of healthy menu choices or ask the chef to prepare a low-fat version of an item.
+"Get a double portion of salad; order broiled, grilled, or baked fish; and don’t let the bread be placed on the table," Mechanick says.
+Take advantage of healthier menu choices, or ask the chef to prepare a low-fat version of an item.

 Embrace Fruits and Veggies

 Try the plate method when serving your meals.
-Fill half of your plate with fruits and nonstarchy vegetables.
-One remaining quarter is for a starch, such as rice, and the other quarter is for meat.
-"This reinforces the concept of meat as a side dish," says diabetes educator Hope Warshaw.
+Fill half of your plate with nonstarchy vegetables.
+Fill one quarter with a starch, such as rice, and the remaining quarter with meat or other protein.
+"This reinforces the concept of using the main protein source of your meal as a side dish rather than the meat-centric main course," says diabetes educator Hope Warshaw.

-For dessert, eat fruit rather than cake or pie.
-"It's a great way to end a meal," says Marisa Moore, R.D., spokesperson for the American Dietetic Association and a nutritionist in Atlanta.
+For dessert, eat fruit rather than cookies, cake, or pie.
+"It's a great way to end a meal," says Marisa Moore, a spokesperson for the Academy of Nutrition and Dietetics and a registered dietitian in Atlanta.
 "Fruit often does the trick, and you'll be surprised at how many calories you'll save and still have a sweet ending to a meal."

 Downsize Your Dinnerware